 Leather is no longer relegated only to Fall and Winter, which makes it an even better investment on a per-wear basis.
 This year it carries over into Spring/Summer.
 Leather jackets are a great counterpoint to pleated skirts, and leather accessories (whether bags, belts, or shoes) toughen up even the softest florals.
 Just make sure you take care of your leather pieces — a little bit of polish can go a long way on shoes and belts, and don’t forget to waterproof your bag if you’re going to brave the spring showers!

-2. Then consider making a few investments that can go a long way:
+Consider making a few investments in your spring wardrobe that can go a long way: